meadm/hull_jupyter_demo/README.md

 # Welcome to the wonderful world of Python and Jupyter Notebooks!
-This repo contains a Jupyter Notebook (`hull_jupyter_demo_clean.ipynb`) that takes in a modified version of a supplementary table from [Ortiz et al., 2021](https://journals.asm.org/doi/10.1128/mbio.01672-21) and produces a boxplot (`ortiz_boxplot.png`) from it.
-The overarching goal of the notebook and the other files in this repo is to introduce the user to [Jupyter Notebooks](https://jupyter.org/) and Python in general.
+This repo contains a Jupyter Notebook (`hull_jupyter_demo_clean.ipynb`) that takes a modified version of a supplementary table from [Ortiz et al., 2021](https://journals.asm.org/doi/10.1128/mbio.01672-21) and produces a boxplot (`ortiz_boxplot.png`) from it.
+The overarching goal of the notebook and the other files in this repo is to introduce the user to [Jupyter Notebooks](https://jupyter.org/), Python, and the command line in general.

 This documentation assumes the user is running macOS on their local computer.